zkniebel/SitecoreUML/Documentation/chapter1.md

   * [x] Updates the content of the Documentation field to be more human-readable **\(1.2.0\)**
   * [x] Adds auto-generation of Documentation based on Sitecore Field Editor-managed values **\(1.2.0\)**
   * [x] Adds support for controlling whether or not Documentation is auto-generated via a Sitecore Field Editor setting **\(1.2.0\)**
-* [ ] New Diagrams Generated on Import
-  * [ ] Adds new diagram generated on import for visualizing Helix layer dependencies
-  * [ ] Adds support for generating layer-specific diagrams in addition to all-inclusive ones
-  * [ ] Adds Helix preferences for setting layer-root paths for Helix diagram generation

 * [x] Validation updates
   * [x] Adds field section names to validation **\(1.2.0\)**
 * [ ] Documentation